coderboyisongithub/Beaver/README.md

 # Beaver
-Automatic Differentiation system. (still brewing...🍵)
+Automatic Differentiation system. (brewing...🍵)

+Beaver is a library that is capable of computing derivative of given expression on fly automatically.
 ## Build instruction.
 ### windows (x64) 🪟